Here's the truth:

-- CE mark: The CE mark has been existing since 1 July 1995 and indicates that there is UV protection up to at least 380 nanometres.
-It is located on the inside of the temples and indicates that the model complies with current EU standards.
+- CE mark: The CE mark has existed since July the 1st, 1995, and indicates that there is UV protection up to at least 380 nanometres.
+It is located on the inside of the temples, and indicates that the model complies with current EU standards.

 - Spectacle frame: As already mentioned in the article, sunlight can also infiltrate from above and laterally.
 Therefore, in order to ensure optimum protection, slightly larger lenses and wider temples can be used.

-- Polarization filters: The polarized lenses have a special coating that increases visibility through filtering during exposure to intense light rays.
+- Polarisation filters: The polarised lenses have a special coating that increases visibility through filtering during exposure to intense light rays.
 These lenses are designed to reduce the glare of surfaces such as water, snow or glass.
-Sunglasses with polarizing lenses are particularly suitable for car drivers.
+Sunglasses with polarising lenses are particularly suitable for car drivers.

 Comments Add a question